Tariq21784/Responsive-Login-Form/README.md

 # Responsive-Login-Form
-This is supposed flip over like a book and cover one half at a time.
+This is supposed to flip over like a book and cover one half at a time.